 A transfer student has earned regionally accredited college credits after the summer immediately following high school graduation.
-You are a lower division transfer student if you have completed fewer than 60 transferable semester college units (fewer than 90 quarter units).
+A lower division transfer student has completed fewer than 60 transferable semester college units (fewer than 90 quarter units).

 Lower Division Transfer Student - Eligibility Requirements

 All lower division transfer students majoring in an exception need to meet all the following criteria:

-- Have a grade point average of 2.0 or better in all transferable college units;
+- Have a cumulative grade point average of 2.0 or better in all transferable college units;

 - Be in good standing at the last college or university attended;

 - Have completed the CSU General Education Writing and Mathematics courses with a C or better (or be exempt from the EPT and ELM placement tests); and

 - Meet the admission requirements for first-time freshmen (GPA and a-g subject requirements).

 How to Apply

 - Check application deadlines and program status (open, closed or exceptions) in the CSUN Admissions Calendar.

 - Select a major from the CSUN Catalog.
 All transfer students must declare a major when applying.
 "Undecided" is not available.
 You must apply for admission to an impacted major before the end of the initial application filing period.
 The following CSUN business majors are currently impacted: accountancy, finance, and the option in financial services.